-One study showed higher dietary intakes of dark green and deep yellow vegetables and fruit being associated with almost 50% decreased relative risk of CIN 3 compared to the group that did not consume these vegetables.
-This shows the importance of loading up on richly-pigmented vegetables such as peppers, tomatoes, carrots, mangos, sweet potatoes, spinach, and kale to support homeostasis and a healthy microbiome.
+One study showed higher dietary intakes of dark green and deep yellow vegetables and fruit were associated with an almost 50% decreased relative risk of CIN 3.
+This shows the importance of loading up on colorful vegetables such as peppers, tomatoes, carrots, mangos, sweet potatoes, spinach, and kale to support homeostasis and a healthy microbiome.
 A daily serving of Papillex™ contains the equivalent of 3/4 cup of frozen cooked spinach, 3 cups of raw carrots, or 2.5 cups of raw cantaloupe daily.

-Indole-3-carbinol, DIM, and sulphoraphane are powerful metabolites found in broccoli family vegetables that support the body in the repair of DNA damage and have been shown to lower the risk of cancer.
-Small human trials suggest indole-3-carbinol (I3C) supplementation may be beneficial in treating conditions related to HPV, including cervical intraepithelial neoplasia.
+Indole-3-carbinol, DIM, and sulforaphane are powerful metabolites found in broccoli family vegetables that support the body in the repair of DNA damage and have been shown to lower the risk of cancer.
+Small human trials suggest indole-3-carbinol (I3C) supplementation may be beneficial in treating conditions related to HPV.
 One study showed a statistically significant regression of CIN in patients treated with oral I3C, despite a higher prevalence of positive HPV findings in treatment groups.

-Sulforaphane specifically was shown to stop the growth of cancer cells by causing apoptosis, or cell death, of their key components.
+Specifically was shown to stop the growth of cancer cells by causing cell death.
 These important ingredients are found in cabbage, broccoli, broccoli sprouts, Brussels sprouts, cauliflower, and kale.
 To garner the same benefit as a daily serving of Papillex™, you would need to eat one head of broccoli, 2 cups of Brussels sprouts, or 2.8 cups of raw cabbage per day…that’s a lot of crunchy greens!

 Studies have found that individuals with a folate deficiency have an increased risk of positive HPV status, as well as an increased risk of progression to cervical and oral cancer.

-There may be a relationship between low levels of folate in the blood and high-risk HPV infection through the promotion of CIN development.
+There may be a relationship between low levels of folate in the blood and high-risk HPV infection.
 Folate rich foods include: dark green leafy vegetables (such as: spinach, asparagus and Brussels sprouts), nuts and beans, and liver.
 A daily serving of Papillex contains the equivalent of 5 ounces of poultry liver, 4 cups of chickpeas, or 40 spears of asparagus.

 Are you ready to respond to HPV?